Could a "larger village" be re-classified as a town?"

-THE LABOUR GOVERNMENT ARE REFORMING PLANNING and Neighbourhood Planning will be affected - not just through the NPPF and the new Planning and Infrastructure Bill and the White Paper on Devolution - with its proposed wholesale changes to many Local Authority Districts and the concept of new Mayoral roles
+THE LABOUR GOVERNMENT ARE REFORMING PLANNING and Neighbourhood Planning will be affected - not just through the NPPF, the new Planning and Infrastructure Bill and now the English Devolution and Community Empowerment Bill following the White Paper on Devolution - with its proposed wholesale changes to many Local Authority Districts and the concept of new Mayoral roles.

 WHAT DOES THIS HOLD FOR OXFORDSHIRE??